 No header navigation: to keep people focused on the page

-This tip is often the first thing we suggest to digital marketers new to the post-click experience concept.
+This tip is often the first thing we suggest to digital marketers new to the post-click landing page concept.
 Here’s why:

 - Websites are meant for a browsing experience